ALL

 Dinoprostone vaginal insertion

 A dinoprostone vaginal insert looks like a very small tampon with a long string.
-It has medicine on it to help start labour (induce labour).
-It is put in your vagina and gives off prostaglandin, which is the same hormone that your body makes to start labour.
-Dinoprostone relaxes and softens your cervix, getting it ready for labour and delivery.
+It is put in your vagina and gives off prostaglandin, the same hormone your body makes to start labour.
+Dinoprostone is used to relax and soften your cervix, getting it ready for labour and delivery.
+Dinoprostone may start labour for some people.

-Dinoprostone vaginal inserts are put in at the hospital.
-You can have a dinoprostone vaginal insert done as an inpatient, which means that you will be staying at the hospital, or as an outpatient, which means that you will go home after the insert has been put in.
+Your dinoprostone vaginal insert is put in at the hospital.
+You may have it done as an inpatient, which means you will stay at the hospital, or as an outpatient, which means you will go home after the insert has been put in.

 Before coming to the hospital for the vaginal insert